I'm a provider

 The labeled indications for these devices are summarized below.

-1. InFUSE™ Bone Graft in conjunction with 1 of 2 interbody fusion devices, i.e., either the LT-CAGE Lumbar Tapered Fusion Device or the Inter Fix RP Threaded Fusion device has received FDA approval through the PMA (premarket approval) process:
+1. Infuse® Bone Graft in conjunction with 1 of 2 interbody fusion devices (i.e., either the LT-Cage Lumbar Tapered Fusion Device or the Inter Fix RP Threaded Fusion device) was approved by FDA through the premarket approval process:

-2. OP-1 (Stryker Biotech) has received two FDA approvals through the Humanitarian Device Exemption (HDE) process.
+2. OP-1 (Stryker Biotech, Hopkinton, MA) was approved by FDA through the Humanitarian Device Exemption (HDE) process for two indications.
 HDE is available to devices intended for fewer than 4,000 patients per year; as part of this process, the manufacturer is not required to demonstrate unequivocal benefit, but only “probable” benefit.
 OP-1 received the following labeled indications:

 Stryker Biotech sought FDA permission to expand use of OP-1 Putty to include use in uninstrumented posterolateral lumbar spinal fusion for the treatment of lumbar spondylolithesis.
-In March 2009, an FDA advisory committee voted 6-1 against recommending the expanded approval.
-Olympus Biotech Corp., a subsidiary of Olympus Corp., acquired OP-1 assets in 2010.
-In 2014, Olympus Corp. closed Olympus Biotech operations in the United States and discontinued sales of the Olympus Biotech products in this country.
+In March 2009, an FDA advisory committee voted 6-1 against the expanded approval.
+Olympus Biotech (a subsidiary of Olympus Corp.) acquired OP-1 assets in 2010.
+In 2014, Olympus Corp. closed Olympus Biotech operations in the United States and discontinued sales of the Olympus Biotech products in this country. rhBMP-7 is no longer marketed in the United States.

-Both OP-1 and InFUSE Bone Graft/LT-CAGE Lumbar Tapered Fusion device are contraindicated in patients who are pregnant, who may be allergic to any of the materials contained in the devices, who have an infection near the area of the surgical incision, who have had a tumor removed from the area of the implantation site or currently have a tumor in that area, or who are skeletally immature.
+Both OP-1 and Infuse® Bone Graft/LT-CAGE Lumbar Tapered Fusion device are contraindicated in patients who are pregnant, may be allergic to any materials contained in the devices, have an infection near the area of the surgical incision, have had a tumor removed from the area of the implantation site, or currently have a tumor in that area, or who are skeletally immature.